 Danceable goofballery.
 That’s how Portland kindie musician Mo Phillips describes his irresistible, kid-approved rock music.
 “At my shows, I am really focused on just having fun,” he says.
 “As much dancing and laughing as I can inspire, really.”

-Phillips is bringing his high-energy, boogie-inducing kids’ music — also enjoyable for parents — to PDX Parent’s Family Festival on Saturday, June 18, from 10 am to 2 pm at Oaks Amusement Park.
-In fact, it marks his first 2022 performance!
+Phillips is bringing his high-energy, boogie-inducing kids’ music — also enjoyable for parents — to PDX Parent’s Family Festival presented by Xfinity on Saturday, June 24, from 10 a.m. to 2 p.m., at Topaz Farm.
 Families can also enjoy Phillips’ songs, like the fan favorite, “The Princess and The Cowboy,” at local libraries and upcoming family music festivals across the Portland area.
-And in June, Phillips is building off the success of his 2019 musical, the Spectacular Daydream The Musical, by morphing the interactive performance into a solo-show at local schools.
+And look for Mo Phillips at your child’s school!
+Phillips builds off the success of his 2019 musical, the Spectacular Daydream The Musical, by morphing the interactive performance into a solo-show at local schools.

 Like many musicians, Phillips cut his rockstar teeth playing with friends in high school.
 His dream of creating and making music went beyond those garage band days and Phillips’ talent took him on tour across four continents as a singer/songwriter.

 It wasn’t until Phillips, also a former preschool teacher, became the father of two boys that he pivoted to becoming the kindie musician Portland knows and loves.
 “I was writing all kinds of songs with my preschoolers and my own kids, some of which were cracking me up, and so I was dropping a couple of them into my regular (adult) shows,” he says.
 “Well, of course those became people’s favorites, and so the transition was pretty natural.
 Plus, there is an element of freedom in writing songs for families.
 There is less pressure to be clever or insightful in some meaningful way, and that lack of pressure ends up facilitating even more creative work.”